mohammad-moussalli/mohammad-moussalli/README.md

 ### Hi there, I'm Mohammad Moussalli 👋

-## I'm a Past Civil Engineer, a Future Software Developer and a Long Life Learner!
+## A Past Civil Engineer, a Future Software Developer and a Long Life Learner!

 ### Connect with me: